 Now, imagine the poor old fellow sitting on his stool, his face periodically twitching, his hand smoothing his hair every half-minute or so, most of his conscious mind engrossed in his work at a table of glass—glass that would shatter into deadly shards if fifty pounds of paper were to land on it—and imagine him looking up from his work to ask Ken, who came out first, why he was carrying a heavy box of paper out to the front door of the shop.

 “Uh—wrong color, Joe,” was Ken’s reply.
-As he turned the sharp corner toward the front door, there was nothing between me and Joe Senior at his fragile light table except what he believed was a fifty-pound box of paper, and I was not carrying it steadily at all.
+And as he turned the sharp corner toward the front door, there was nothing between me and Joe Senior at his fragile light table except what he believed was a fifty-pound box of paper, and I was not carrying it steadily at all.
 A look of worry came over his face.

 What Joe believed to be ten reams of paper flew gloriously, gracefully out of the box toward Joe at his light table.
 His body turned to face the oncoming, deadly torrent of ruthless reams, though he instinctively pushed himself back on his stool, landing with his back against the wall and his arms spread out to his sides.
 His face contorted into a look of ghastly horror, both eyes cramping shut in anticipation of the disaster, and he cried out in anguish as ten empty reams landed harmlessly on him, his light table, and on the floor in front of me.